Little Rock recruiting office shooting: Motive and other targets

-The suspect
+Perpetrator

-The suspect, Abdulhakim Mujahid Muhammad, previously known as Carlos Leon Bledsoe, was born on July 9, 1985, in Memphis, Tennessee, to Melvin Bledsoe, a businessman and owner of Blues City Tours in Memphis, TN and his wife Linda.
+The shooter, Carlos Leon Bledsoe, was born on July 9, 1985, in Memphis, Tennessee, to Melvin Bledsoe, a businessman and owner of Blues City Tours in Memphis, TN and his wife Linda.
 He has a sister Monica.
 Raised as a Baptist and considered a "sunny child", he graduated from Craigmont High School in Memphis in 2003.
 He attended Tennessee State University in Nashville, Tennessee, for several semesters.

 Bledsoe converted to Islam in 2004 at Masjid As-Salam, a Memphis mosque.
 He has said "I've loved jihad ever since I became Muslim."
 He became more devout and prayed regularly at the Islamic Center of Nashville, and wore Arab-style clothing.
-By 2007 he was a deeply religious Muslim and had legally changed his name to Muhammad.
+By 2007 he was a deeply religious Muslim and had legally changed his name to Abdulhakim Mujahid Muhammad.

 Yemen (September 2007 – January 2009)

 In 2007, Muhammad traveled to visit Yemen, where he stayed 16 months.
 He worked as an English teacher and learned how to speak Arabic.
 While there, in September 2008 he married Reena Abdullah Ahmed Farag, an elementary school teacher from South Yemen.